Federica-B/smart-dizzy-home/README.md

 for the dashboard we used the cloud version of [Thingsboard](https://thingsboard.io/).

 ## Architecture structure
-We believe this architecture can be scalable across various settings, such as homes, vehicles or offices, where different types of actuation can occur in response to stress.
+### Main take away of this architecture
+The core values of our architecture include scalability across diverse settings such as homes, vehicles, or offices, as well as independence from cloud reliance.
 The key concept is that in each location, there's an Edge Device responsible for:
-- locally performing the ML inference
+- locally performing the ML inference;
-- sending the stress values to the microcontroller, which in turn carries out specific actuations
+- sending the stress values to the microcontroller, which in turn carries out specific actuations;
 - and bridges this collected data with the cloud.

 This data can be displayed and made visible to potential caregivers, thereby integrating it into the IoT data lifecycle.
+The cloud can introduce and enhance numerous additional features, yet this architecture is also capable of performing effectively as a standalone system.

+### A more in-depth explanation of the stack
-A simulated biometric device transmits biometric data via Bluetooth to an Edge Device (in our case simulated by the Raspberry Pi).
+1. A simulated **biometric device** transmits biometric data via Bluetooth to an Edge Device.
 This data is then sent to an appropriate local topic _data/ecg-eda_ managed by the local MQTT broker.
-Upon publishing, this data is received by a module that performs Machine Learning inference.
+2. Upon publishing, this data is received by a module that **performs Machine Learning inference**.
 The results are then sent to another local topic _data/stress_.
-This data is then utilized by another module responsible for serial communication with the Arduino, which emulates devices capable of being actuated.
+3. This data is then utilized by another module responsible for **serial communication** with the Arduino, which emulates devices capable of being actuated.
 In our scenario, these devices include a light, a shutter, and a thermostat.
-At the same time another module is responsable for performinf polling to request specific values from the actuator.
+4. At the same time another module is responsable for **performinf polling** to request specific values from the actuators.
 This value is also sent to another local MQTT topic.
-In the end another module subscribes to all local topics, formats the data, and then sends it to the cloud MQTT broker.
+5. In the end another module subscribes to all local topics, formats the data, and then **sends it to the cloud MQTT broker**.
 The data received from the cloud is displayed on the Thingsboard dashboard.

+### Current issues and future work
 In this architecture, the actuation logic is embedded within the microcontroller's code.
 For example, it regulates the intensity of the dimmer light based on specific variable values stored within the code.
 The serial communication merely conveys predicted stress or non-stress data.
 We've designed the architecture to allow future adjustments in device logic.
 This can be achieved through functions that modify variable values stored in the EEPROM memory.
 Similarly, we've considered the potential for updating the machine learning model via a REST API.
 This involves regularly querying the cloud to check for any new models available for download and use.

 ### INSERT IMAGE OF THE ARCHITECTURE